 Lancaster County complies with the Lead-Based Paint Rule.
 The County developed a policy related to lead-based paint for each housing program funded with CDBG, HOME or ESG dollars, as well as the Lancaster County Housing Authority's Housing Choice Voucher Program, to ensure compliance with the regulations.
-The staff members of the Redevelopment Authority of the County of Lancaster's Technical Services Department conduct risk assessments and clearance inspections.
-Technical staff from the Redevelopment Authority also work with municipalities to develop code around lead safety and inspections for rental housing.
+The staff members of the Redevelopment Authority conduct risk assessments and clearance inspections on projects over the \$24,999 threshold.

 The Redevelopment Authority's Home Repair program partners with the LGH Penn Medicine Lead Free Families program to leverage additional funding to perform lead remediation in homes where children under the age of 6 reside or are frequently present.
 The Home Repair program provides education around the dangers of lead in the home and lead testing.
-In a typical year around 15 to 20 homes that undergo rehabilitation through the Home Repair program meet the requirements for lead testing, and around 5 projects each year involve some form of lead-based paint hazard reduction.
+In a typical year around 15 to 20 homes that undergo rehabilitation through the Home Repair program meet the requirements for lead testing.